TL;DR

 1. Long wait times:

-- Code Assigned:
+- Code Assigned: Long wait time

 2. Faulty product and replacement issues:

-- Replacement difficulty (highlighting service inefficiency)
+- Codes Assigned: Product defect (indicating a quality issue), Replacement difficulty (highlighting service inefficiency)

-At this stage, focus on capturing key details efficiently without overanalyzing—these initial codes will later form the foundation for broader themes.
+At this stage, focus on capturing key details efficiently without overanalyzing.
+These initial codes will later form the foundation for broader themes.

 Step 3: Searching for Themes

-Once coded, related issues are grouped into themes—broader categories representing key feedback patterns.
+Once coded, related issues are grouped into themes: broader categories representing key feedback patterns.
 This step helps businesses structure qualitative data in a way that highlights major trends and recurring concerns.

 For example, if multiple codes relate to customer service delays, such as: